 Redeemer Lutheran School has been part of the Austin community since 1955.
 We provide a family atmosphere for our students and prepare them for the future.
-We award more than $80,000 in financial assistance for families to assure that we have a school that has a wide variety of students.
-Our students and parents enjoy RLS as a caring environment that often has alumni bringing their children to the same place they enjoyed as students themselves.

 Christian teachings are included a variety of ways for children of all learning types to receive ample opportunity for Christian teaching and exposure.
 Religion classes are included at every grade level.
 The chapel is hosted on Wednesdays and prayer integrated daily.
 Learn more about Spiritual Life at Redeemer here.

 The Redeemer family cares about others.
 Our gardens provide the fresh herbs for the Meals on Wheels Program of Austin.
 Our children make presentations at Nursing Homes, and our weekly chapel offerings have gone to sponsor a variety of needs in the Austin and world communities.
 We have helped LifeCare Pregnancy Center with donations of infant care items and Caritas of Austin with their current needs from cans of ravioli to cans of tuna.
 We have formed a bond with the street children of Kenya through Fikisha Kenya.
 We have donated more than $2000 worth of musical instruments for their worship and have sent videos of our students praising God.
 They have reciprocated, by sending similar videos to us.

 RATTLER SPORTS AND PHYSICAL EDUCATION